vmware-archive/clarity/apps/website/core-components/checkbox/README.md

 :::component-section-level-one

 Checkboxes act independently of each other.
 This way, selecting any given checkbox does not affect other checkboxes and their status.
-Use a checkbox
+Use a checkbox:
-•

 - For binary choices
 - For providing multiple selectable choices